Home> Countries> South America> Peru

 Thus, when Francisco Pizarro explored the regions farther south, they came to be designated Birú or Perú

-The flag of Peru was adopted by the government of Peru in 1824
+The flag of Peru was adopted by the government of Peru on 25 February 1824

-The flag consists of three equal-sized vertical stripes
+The flag of Peu composed of three vertical stripes of two colors red, & white,

 White represents Purity and Peace.